 Learn the science behind:

-After searching for and buying the right type of cheese, and getting all your dippers prepared, you’re finally ready to start making your cheese fondue.
+After searching for and buying the right types of cheese, you’re finally ready to start making your cheese fondue.
 You enthusiastically add the cheese to that special cheese fondue pot, only to end up with a mess of stringy, clumpy cheese a few minutes later!
+What happened?!

-It definitely happened to me a few times, and it’s really disappointing.
+It definitely happened to me, and it’s so disappointing.
 Luckily, there’s some real science behind that clumpy cheese.
-Once you understand how those casein proteins form a stringy network, you can prevent it from forming.
-All you need is some patience, acid, and, possibly, a little starch!
+Casein proteins are responsible for that stringy network.
+To prevent it, all you need are some patience, acid, and, possibly, a little starch!

 - Stringiness is caused by caseins